Find Online Colleges

 New Hampshire Symbols

-Amphibian, Animal, Bird, Butterfly, Emblem, Flag, Flower, Freshwater Fish, Gem, Honorary Songs, Insect, Language, Mineral, Motto, New Hampshire Native, Nicknames, Rock, Saltwater Game Fish, Seal, Song, Sport, Tartan, Tree, Wildflower
+Amphibian, Animal, Bird, Butterfly, Dog, Emblem, Flag, Flower, Fish (Freshwater,) Fish (Saltwater Game,) Fruit, Gem, Honorary Songs, Insect, Language, Mineral, Motto, New Hampshire Native, Nicknames, Rock, Seal, Song, Sport, Tartan, Tree, Wildflower

 New Hampshire State Butterfly

 The Karner Blue, (Lycaeides melissa, subspecies samuelis,) was the designated as the official New Hampshire State Butterfly on April 3, 1992.
 The Karner Blue butterfly, also known as the Melissa Blue, is found in small isolated colonies in New Hampshire and elsewhere.

 New Hampshire State Butterfly: Karner Blue Butterfly

 The Melissa Blue (Lycaeides melissa) is a butterfly of the Lycaenidae family.
 It is found in Western North America, from Canada to Mexico.

 The Karner Blue (Lycaeides melissa samuelis) is a subspecies of the Melissa Blue, and was described by the novelist/lepidopterist Vladimir Nabokov.
 It is sometimes placed in the genus Plebejus.

 Karner blue butterflies are legally protected in New Hampshire.
 Possession and take (which includes harming, harassing, injuring and killing) is illegal.